HeyPouya/PersianLinearDatePicker/README.md

 ### Library

 This project is made by Kotlin and AndroidX completely and is not a forked or refactored code.
-The design is ispired by PersianDatePicker[https://github.com/alibehzadian/PersianDatePicker].
+The design is inspired by [PersianDatePicker](https://github.com/alibehzadian/PersianDatePicker).

-### Current Fuctions
+### Current Functions

-Functions that are avaiable in this library are:
+Functions that are available in this library are:

 *   setMaxYear
 *   setMinYear